-5.1 Priority: Preventing Homelessness and supporting people
+Priority 1: Preventing Homelessness and enabling access to support

-More and better inter agency working intervening before crisis and effectively supporting vulnerable groups
+Early intervention and prevention with improved inter-agency working, intervening before crisis and more effectively supporting vulnerable people.

 We recognise that the most effective way to avoid homelessness is to intervene early, before people's situations reach crisis, and to connect them to the right support when this is needed.
-We also know that where people continue to struggle before finally approaching the Council for help and advice, their housing situation becomes more difficult to resolve, and a sustainable successful outcome is harder to achieve.
+We also know that where people continue to struggle before finally approaching the Council for help and advice, their housing situation becomes more difficult to resolve and a sustainable, successful outcome is harder to achieve.